lestermarch/terraform-azapi-virutal-network/docs/usage-examples.md

 }
 ```

 The above configuration will create a virtual network of size `/24`.
 The first `/26` subnet named `ApplicationSubnet` will be associated with the existing NAT Gateway, allowing traffic to egress to the Internet.
-The second `/26` subnet named `DataSubnet` will have the default configuration preventing data exfiltration.
+The second `/26` subnet named `DataSubnet` will use the default configuration; preventing data exfiltration.

 ## 6. Network Security Group